Barasingha

-The barasingha (Rucervus duvaucelii), also known as the swamp deer, is a deer species distributed in the Indian subcontinent.
+The barasingha (Rucervus duvaucelii), sometimes barasinghe, also known as the swamp deer, is a deer species distributed in the Indian subcontinent.
 Populations in northern and central India are fragmented, and two isolated populations occur in southwestern Nepal.
 It has been extirpated in Pakistan and Bangladesh, and its presence is uncertain in Bhutan.

 The specific name commemorates the French naturalist Alfred Duvaucel.

 The swamp deer differs from all other Indian deer species in that the antlers carry more than three tines.
 Because of this distinctive character it is designated bārah-singgā, meaning "twelve-horned" in Hindi.
 Mature stags usually have 10 to 14 tines, and some have been known to have up to 20.

-In Assamese, barasingha is called dolhorina; dol meaning swamp.

 Characteristics

 The barasingha is a large deer with a shoulder height of 44 to 46 in and a head-to-body length of nearly 6 ft.
 Its hair is rather woolly and yellowish brown above but paler below, with white spots along the spine.
 The throat, belly, inside of the thighs and beneath the tail is white.
 In summer, the coat becomes bright rufous-brown.
 The neck is maned.
 Females are paler than males.
 Young are spotted.
 Average antlers measure 30 in round the curve with a girth of 5 in at mid beam.
 A record antler measured 104.1 cm round the curve.

 Stags weigh 170 to 280 kg.
 Females are less heavy, weighing about 130 to 145 kg.
 Large stags have weighed from 460 to 570 lb.